Not So Bad as We Seem

-Not So Bad as We Seem, Or, Many Sides to a Character: A Comedy in Five Acts, was a play written by Sir Edward Bulwer-Lytton in 1851, and performed the same year as a charity event to benefit the Literary Guild, a society for struggling authors.
-The performance was especially notable for its cast, which included novelists Charles Dickens and Wilkie Collins, Punch editor Mark Lemon, artists Augustus Egg and John Tenniel, and writers Peter Cunningham and Douglas Jerrold.
-Dickens and Collins met for the first time during production.
+Not So Bad as We Seem, Or, Many Sides to a Character: A Comedy in Five Acts was a play written by Sir Edward Bulwer-Lytton in 1851, and performed the same year as a charity event to benefit the Guild of Literature and Art, a charitable society for authors and artists.
+The male roles were taken by an array of well-known figures from the worlds of literature and the visual arts, including the novelists Charles Dickens and Wilkie Collins, Punch editor Mark Lemon, the artists Augustus Egg, Frank Stone, F. W. Topham and John Tenniel, and the writers John Forster, Peter Cunningham, John Westland Marston, Richard Henry Horne, Dudley Costello and Douglas Jerrold.
+Charles Knight was a popular author and publisher.
+Dickens and Collins met for the first time during the production.

-The performance was attended by Queen Victoria, who thought it "full of cleverness, though rather too long."
+"Robert Bell" was probably Robert Charles Bell, a Scottish engraver, or perhaps his son, Robert P. Bell, a painter.
+"Mr Coe", who played "Smart" in some performances, and is credited as the prompter, was Thomas Coe (1822–1886), who acted small parts and worked as a stage manager at the Haymarket Theatre and elsewhere.
+"Mrs Coe", acting "The Silent Lady of Deadman's Lane", was presumably his wife.

+Unlike the men, Ellen Chaplin and "Mrs Henry Compton" (Emmeline Catherine Montague (1823–1911) were professional actresses.